 Personalised Reintegration Education Programme (PREP)

 Each child or young person will have a Personal Reintegration Education Programme (PREP) which will be tailored to their needs.
-The plan will be a working document which will be created in collaboration between school, parents/carers, child/young person and the medical education service.
-It will detail the different types of provision the child/young person is receiving which will include the schools offer and that of the service which may include 1:1 tuition, group tuition, AV1 and or Academy 21.
+The plan will be a working document which will be created in collaboration between school, parents/carers, child/young person, the medical education service and health professionals.
+It will detail the different types of provision the child/young person is receiving which will include the schools offer and that of the service which may include 1:1 tuition, group tuition, AV1 and/or Academy 21.

 If a child or young person is eligible to receive support from the medical education service there will be no cost to the school for the education that is provided.
 If a child or young person has an EHCP the cost of the services provision will be deducted from the element 3 funding received by school.
-Where a child or young person does not meet the criteria there will opportunity for schools to purchase support from the service.
+Where a child or young person does not meet the criteria there will opportunity for schools to purchase support from the service subject to MES capacity.

 Schools have a statutory duty to make the necessary arrangements to provide ongoing education for children who, due to their medical condition, are unable to attend school for a period of time.

-Schools are responsible for making reasonable adjustments so CYP can access education.
+Schools are responsible for making adjustments so CYP can access education.

 Schools are responsible for making a request to the Medical Education Service if a CYP has 15 days of absence, consecutive or accumulative, due to a medical need and school are unable to offer an education the CYP can access.